How does it work?

 Fertilisation and ovulation

 When you ovulate, if there are no sperm cells in your fallopian tube – either because you haven’t had sex or you used a contraceptive – then the egg won’t be fertilised.
-Your body then gets rid of the lining of the womb, so mucous and blood comes out of your vagina.
+Your body then gets rid of the lining of the womb, so mucus and blood come out of your vagina.
 This is called menstruation, or having your period.
 In general, it lasts between four and seven days.

 Your menstrual cycle runs from the first day of your period to the first day of your next period.
 This takes about 28 days (four weeks), but different people’s cycles vary between 21 and 42 days (3–6 weeks).